michaelsshaw/sbox_pcmod/README.md

 ## License info

-The project as a whole is licensed under `SPDX-License-Identifer: GPL-2.0-only`, a copy of which can be found in the COPYING file.
+The project as a whole is licensed under `SPDX-License-Identifier: GPL-2.0-only`, a copy of which can be found in the COPYING file.

 Individual code contributions can be licensed under a select few licenses, which will be added to a separate license file as needed.
-These licenses include the following SPDX-License-Identifers:
+These licenses include the following SPDX-License-Identifiers:

 ```
 GPL-2.0-only